Silver St. Cloud: Batman: Dark Detective

 Silver returns once again in Steve Englehart's story arc Batman: Dark Detective, a sequel to Batman: Strange Apparitions.
 In this series, her relationship with Bruce Wayne evolves further, to the point that Silver prepares to leave her fiancé, a campaigning senator, to be with him, but her fiancé's arm and leg are cut off in the Joker's booby traps while he attempts to find her in the Joker's house.
 Wayne instructs her to continue her relationship with the senator until his campaign ends, but she is angered by this and leaves Wayne's life again.

-Steve Englehart has written another chapter to his trilogy to resolve it, but DC has declined to publish the story.
+Englehart wrote an additional chapter to the trilogy to resolve its plot, but DC declined to publish the story and it has since been removed from continuity.

-Batman: The Widening Gyre

-Her character returns in Kevin Smith's Batman: The Widening Gyre, in which she and Bruce rekindle their romance on an island beach that her family owns.
-At the end of the comic, her throat is slashed by the villain Onomatopoeia.
+Silver returns in the non-canon series Batman: The Widening Gyre, where she is killed by Onomatopoeia.

-Batman/Elmer Fudd Special

-During Rebirth, Silver St. Cloud became the lover of Elmer Fudd from Looney Tunes after her breakup with Bruce Wayne.
-When she finds out that Elmer is a bounty hunter, she fakes her death at the hands of hitman Bugs "the Bunny".
-This sends Elmer into a depression and he attempts to kill Bugs and later Bruce Wayne for her death.
-When Elmer tells Batman his story, the two arrive at Porky's bar to confront Bugs, only for Silver to reveal herself, that she left Bruce Wayne for his dangerous lifestyle, and fell in love with Elmer for being safe and secure until he told her he was dangerous too.
-She explains she faked her death to escape from Elmer and told Bugs to send Fudd to Bruce Wayne if Elmer ever came after him since they had so much in common that they'd find something to do together.
+In the crossover special Batman/Elmer Fudd, Silver briefly enters a relationship with Elmer Fudd.